NikolayRag/dmxx/README.md

 Controllable settings and their defaults are, by Command:

-*2: LUT resolution, warmup and clip.
-Argument is [bbbwc] where ** [bbb]: Bits, 0-7 stand for [11,12,13,14,15,16,16,16] ** [w]: LUT warmup switch, making device being lit minimally all the time ** [c]: LUT clamp, maximum input value is set to 254 instead

-*2: Mode.
+* 0: Mode.
 Argument is one of:
-** 0 (default): Lowres with LUT, 1 DMX channel per output ** 1: Lowres without LUT, 1 DMX channel per output;
+  * 0 (default): Lowres with LUT, 1 DMX channel per output
+  * 1: Lowres without LUT, 1 DMX channel per output, most like general 8bit PWM with maximum frequency
-** 2: Hires without LUT, 2 DMX channels MSB per output; direct in-to-out mapping
+  * 2: Hires without LUT, 2 DMX channels MSB per output; direct in-to-out mapping

+* 2: LUT resolution, warmup and clip.
+Argument is [bbbwc], where
+  * [bbb]: Bits, 0-7 stand for [11,12,13,14,15,16,16,16]
+  * [w]: LUT warmup switch, making device being lit minimally all the time
+  * [c]: LUT clamp, maximum input value is set to 254 instead

-*4: Filter index from table of transition factors.
-Argument is from 0 for instant switch to 31 for visually unnoticable gradient
+* 4: Filter index from table of transition factors.
+Argument is [fffcc], where
+  * [fff] is a filter values table index, from 0 for instant switch to 7 for visually unnoticable gradient
+  * [cc] *reserved for curve type*